Tarsiciosh/EssentialFeed/README.md

 #### save command requests New Cache Insertion With Time Stamp On Successful Deletion: make the currentDate be a dependency of the LocalFeedLoader.
 It is a closure that returns a Date. modify the tests to check the store insertions (not implemented) count to be 1, the items of the first element to be the passed items and the timestamp of the firt element to be the passed timestamp. remove previous test because it is redundant now. delete also the deleteCallCount. create the recevedMessages (private set) to store the receive message (ReceiveMessage enum)

-#### save command fails on deletion error. add a closure to the save command to receive the error. add receivedError to catch this error on the completion block and compared to the deletionError
+#### save command fails on deletion error. add a closure to the save command to receive the error. add receivedError to catch this error on the completion block and compared to the deletionError. in the save function completes in the root of the function with an error.

+#### save commands fails On Insertion Error. create the test with insertionError, completes deletion successfully and completes insertions with error. create the insertionsCompletions in the FeedStore to hold the completions then use new created completeInsertion(with:error) in the test. pass completion directly